Course Overview

 This programme is a one year top-up from the BA (Ord) Early Childhood Care & Education or equivalent degree.

-Graduates receive a BA (Hons) Early Childhood Studies from the University of Essex, recognised at level 8 on the National Framework of Qualifications, meeting the Professional Award Criteria for Early Childhood Care and Education.
+Graduates receive a BA (Hons) Early Childhood Care and Education degree from University of Essex, recognised at level 8 on the National Framework of Qualifications, meeting the Professional Award Criteria for Early Childhood Care and Education.

 -